loopingleo/blog/README.md

-Programming Inverstigations Blog
+Data Love Blog
 ===

-This blog is dedicated to different explorations on programming.
-It can be accessed at [https://romantsegelskyi.github.io/pi-blog](https://romantsegelskyi.github.io/pi-blog).
+This blog is dedicated to different data science topics.
+It can be accessed at [https://loopingleo.github.io/blog](https://loopingleo.github.io/blog).